nwrousell/SEM3/proposal.md

 - [2015 DQN Paper](https://www-nature-com.revproxy.brown.edu/articles/nature14236)
   - This paper introduced Deep Q-Learning, which uses neural networks to perform Q-learning directly on high-dimensional sensory inputs.
 This removes the need for hand-engineered features on many Reinforcement Learning tasks.
 - [BBF Paper](https://arxiv.org/pdf/2111.00210.pdf)
     - This 2023 paper is the current SOTA on sample-efficient RL algorithms for Atari 2600 games.
 It and [EfficientZero](https://arxiv.org/abs/2111.00210) are the two architectures that have been achived human-level performance with just two hours of gameplay.
+Our plan is to follow mostly along with the architecture and training scheme of the BBF paper and to add audio inputs as well.
 - [OpenAI Gymnasium](https://gymnasium.farama.org/)
   - [PR that added audio support](https://github.com/Farama-Foundation/Arcade-Learning-Environment/pull/233)
 - [CrossModal Attentive Skill Learner](https://arxiv.org/pdf/1711.10314.pdf)
     - This paper develops an architecture that attends to both video and audio inputs to train a model to play the Atari games *Amidar* and *H.E.R.O.*.
 They also added support for audio to the [Arcade Learning Environment](https://github.com/Farama-Foundation/Arcade-Learning-Environment) (represented in the PR above), which we will take advantage of.

 ### Data: What data are you using (if any)?
-We plan on using the Atari 100k benchmark dataset, which consists of 100 thousand observations from an Atari game with a frame-skip of 4 (around 2 hours of game-time).
+We plan on creating a dataset similar to the Atari 100k benchmark dataset, which consists of 100 thousand observations from an Atari game with a frame-skip of 4 (around 2 hours of game-time).
+The only change will be that we will also incorporate audio into the model.

 ### Methodology: What is the architecture of your model?
-- mostly the BBF model: ResNet model like Impala-CNN but 4x as wide
-  - Different regularization and annealing applyied during training: weight decay, hard resets every 40k training steps, increase of gamma (discounting hyperparameter) during training,
-  - Audio as well, probably with convolution layers too at the beginning
-- Experiments
-  - only video (normal BBF)
-  - video + audio
-  - RAM?
-  - ablation / interpretation
-- Backup ideas
-  - Finding/constructing simpler RL tasks if Atari 2600 games prove to be too much computation
-- Goals
+**Overall Architecture**
+Our model architecture will be very similar to the BBF model, a deep (and wide) ResNet with residual connections.
+We will also apply similar regularization techniques as the ones described in the BBF paper: periodic hard weight resets at later layers, increasing the discount hyperparameter during training, and weight decay (L2 regularization).
+Notably, we will also include audio observations (unlike the original BBF model) and process it with convolution layers similarly to the video input.

+**Experiments**
+We plan on running several experiments: training a model with only video input, training a model with both video and audio, and training a model on the RAM exposed by the game (if there is time).
+If possible, we also plan to perform ablation and other interpretation experiments to determine the effect of audio input.

+**Backup ideas**
+If computation becomes intractable, we plan to implement our architecture on a simpler Reinforcement Learning task that we will find or create ourselves (ex. a version of Pong where audio signals an important speed-up of velocity).

+**Goals**
-  - Base: implement the architecture with vidoe & audio on a simple video/audio-based game
+- **Base**: implement the architecture with vidoe & audio on a simple video/audio-based game
-  - Target: implement the architecture with video & audio on Amidar
+- **Target**: implement the architecture with video & audio on Amidar
-  - Stretch: Implement the architecture with video & audio on multiple Atari games and perform interpretation
+- **Stretch**: Implement the architecture with video & audio on multiple Atari games and perform interpretation
+-
 ### Ethics: Choose 2 of the following bullet points to discuss
 - **What broader societal issues are relevant to your chosen problem space?**
 - **Why is Deep Learning a good approach to this problem?**